Smogtongue/IBM_fullstack_developer_capstone/ProjectGuidelines.md

   7. The "Dealerships Website" consumes the "Sentiment Analyzer Service" to analyze the sentiments of the reviews through the Django Proxy contained within the Django application.

 <img src= "https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBMSkillsNetwork-CD0321EN-Coursera/labs/v2/m1/images/v2.capstone-dealership-architecture.png" >

+## User Management Overview

+Now, you have the initial Django application built and deployed.
+In the next step, the admins of the dealership will review the app to identify users and manage their accesses based on roles (such as anonymous users or registered users).
+To accomplish this, you need to add authentication and authorization, that is, user management, to the app.
+In this lesson, you need to perform the following tasks to add the user management feature:

+    Create a superuser for your app.

+    Build the Client side and configure it.

+    Check the Client configuration.

+    Add a Login view to handle login requests.

+    Add a Logout view to handle logout requests.

+    Add a Registration view to handle Sign-up requests.

+Follow the instructional lab to complete the above tasks step by step.